 Work hardening is a natural consequence of most deformation operations of aluminum and its alloys..
 Sometimes it is also called “work hardening”.
 Work hardening further increases the strength of the alloy, which has been achieved as a result of doping and hardening heat treatment.
 For thermally hardenable alloys strain hardening may also increase the preciption rate of the ageing phase.

-The degree of work hardening
+Degree of work hardening

 Full annealing is used for the complete removal of peening material and bringing the material to a state with minimum and maximum strength characteristics plastic properties.
-Partial annealing is performed for a partial reduction of strength properties and increase to bring the plastic material in the finished product a predetermined state.
+It is also called recrystallization annealing.
+During this annealing, a new grain structure is formed (Figure 3)..

 - The initial states of the system of notation deformable aluminum alloys is described in American Standard ANSI H35.1.

 - This system is almost "as is", adopted by the international ISO standard 2107 and European standard EN 515.

 State of the material in the hot-pressed state without additional treatments - thermal or strain - designated standards EN and ISO the letter F and no figures for it does not follow.

 State fully annealed material designated the letter "O" (not zero) according to the international classification of states of aluminum and aluminum alloys.
 The letter O with an additional number (for example, O1 refers to annealing with special conditions.

 All cold-worked condition designations begin with a letter "H" – Hardened.
 Behind it can go from 2 to 3 figures.